 A national report on the outcomes of the forums on a given issue is produced each year, based on extensive interviews with moderators and the questionnaires that forums generate.
 Some communities use questionnaires as part of the reports they generate on the outcomes of local forums.

-Please return completed questionnaires to your moderator or to National Issues Forums Institute, 100 Commons Road, Dayton, Ohio 45459.
+Please return completed questionnaires to the National Issues Forums Institute, 100 Commons Road, Dayton, Ohio 45459.